openedx/frontend-app-authoring/README.md

 # frontend-lib-content-components

+# Purpose
 A library of high-level components for content handling (viewing, editing, etc. of HTML, video, problems, etc.), to be shared by multiple MFEs.

+# Getting Started

-# How to set up development workflow of V2 content Editors in Studio and course Authoring MFE.
+## How to set up development workflow of V2 content Editors in Studio and course Authoring MFE.

 This guide presumes you have a functioning devstack.